binarynonsense/comic-book-reader/README.md

 # ACBR - Comic Book Reader

-A comic book reader for cbz and cbr files.
+A comic book reader for cbz, cbr and pdf files.

 ## About